serhan-yilmaz/PrinciplesGuide/README.md

     - Level two, assess how they would feel based on their beliefs and perception that are different than yours.
     - This skill usually brings compassion as well.
   - [Emotional validation](https://en.wikipedia.org/wiki/Emotional_validation).
 Learn to convey that you understand and accept other person's emotions.
 Relate to the situation if you can, "I would have felt the same in that situation".
 Realize that you do not have to condone actions.
-- A caveat: Be aware but don't believe your feelings blindly.
-Accept them and heed their call.
-They are very real themselves, but not necessarily what they imply.
+- A caveat: Acknowledge, but don't believe your feelings blindly.
+They are quite real themselves, but not necessarily what they imply.
   - For example, suppose you feel guilty.
 This doesn't necessarily mean you are guilty or made a mistake.
-  - Similarly, if you feel anxious, doesn't necessarily mean you are in danger.
+Similarly, if you feel anxious, doesn't necessarily mean you are in danger.
   - Negative emotions are warnings, but they can be false alarms.
 Use logic to discern.
 Try to understand the reasons behind if there is a discrepancy.

 #### Principle of Attachment

 - Be capable of accepting loss.
 Don't try to avoid the inevitable.
+    - Understand [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect), and try not to fall into it.
 - Don't be afraid to attach, it doesn't have to be permanent.
 - Walk away, if a relationship becomes consistently harmful or otherwise not worth it in the long run.
 - Check out [attachment styles](https://en.m.wikipedia.org/wiki/Attachment_in_adults#Styles).